 Treatment of follicular keratosis

 Regular use of medicated creams can improve the appearance of the skin.
 However, after the termination of the procedure, the symptoms often return.
 And even after treatment, follicular keratosis has the tendency to persist for many years.
 By the way, the book “Banish My Bumps – Get Rid Of Your Keratosis Pilaris” presents the unique and very effective treatment for follicular keratosis.
 Be sure to download Angela Steinberg eBook by clicking on the link at the bottom of the page!!

 Treatment of actinic keratosis

-The spots of actinic keratosis do not cause the patient any troubles often, in this case your doctor may recommend just monitor them and return to the treatment if new symptoms, such as rapid growth, bleeding or ulceration appear.
-However, actinic keratoses is often removed surgically for fear of turning it into skin cancer.
+The spots of actinic keratosis do not cause the patient any troubles often, in this case, your doctor may recommend just monitor them and return to the treatment if new symptoms, such as rapid growth, bleeding or ulceration appear.
+However, actinic keratoses are often removed surgically for fear of turning it into skin cancer.
 There are a number of ways of removing tumors.

-- Creams or gels.
-Pharmacology offers many creams and gels that can be applied on the spots.
+Creams or gels.
+Pharmacology offers many creams and gels that can be applied to the spots.
 5-fluorouracil cream, Imiquimod cream, Diclofenac gel are often used.
-Application of these creams and gels daily for several weeks causes the death of abnormal skin cells.
+The application of these creams and gels daily for several weeks causes the death of abnormal skin cells.

 In some cases, it may be advisable to freeze keratosis with liquid nitrogen.
 This procedure usually leaves no scars, but big affected areas or early skin cancer may require more prolonged freezing that can permanently leave pale or dark marks on the skin.

 For full information about the treatment of keratosis at home, please, click the link below.
 I wish you good health.
 Thank you!!